top of page

 4. I don’t have any track experience, can I still come?
 Yes.
 These are track days are for all, from experienced racers to compete novices.

 5. What driving standards are in place?
 You will be expected to drive with respect to other drivers, in a safe manner commiserate to your car and skill and also in line with the Driver Standard monitors located around the track.
-The track days are not timed in anyway and lap timing on the day is strictly forbidden (you can analyse your data at a later point).
 There is no overtaking on the corners, all overtaking is to be competed in the straights and to the side dictated by the track (you will be told this in the drivers brief).
+If at any point AMC feel your driving is not up to standard, is unsafe or is seen to be aggressive in any way you will be Black Flagged and could be ejected from the Track Day, this decision taken by the Chief Steward is final and can not be reviewed.
+Further detailed points are below:

 6. Is my car covered by AMC insurance if I have an accident or break down?
 No. You are expected to arrange your own track day insurance.
 Apex Motorsport Coaching accepts no liability for you or your vehicle whilst attending our track days, this includes any incidents with other users.
 Apex Motorsport Coaching only provides the Third Party Liability Insurance to cover the event, in the event of an incident in which damage to the location is attributed to you, you will be liable to pay the insurance excess.